sysdiglabs/sysdig-aws-workshop-instructions/modules/logging-in-to-your-environment.md

 ### Get your attendees credentials

-- Your instrcutor will provide you with a `.txt` file with some credentials to the AWS console and to access your demo Sysdig account.
+- Your instructor will provide you with a `.txt` file with some credentials to the AWS console and to access your demo Sysdig account.

 ### Know your Sysdig region